withintheliving/withintheliving/README.md

 → anything that asks good questions

 💬 ask me about:
-→ refracto, breast cancer research, paper writing, science workflows
+→ breast cancer research, paper writing, science workflows
-→ or just how to get started in all this — slowly
+→ or just how to get started in all this.

 ---